polo-language/bin-packer/README.md

-# bin-packer v0.1.4
+# bin-packer v1.0.0

 Pack an object's properties into an array of uniform sized bins.

 Each property of the object must have a uniformly named numeric sub-property giving the property's "size".
+The size value must be a number: values encoded as strings must be converted prior to passing to one of the algorithms.

 ## Install